deltasiege/godot-rapier-3d/README.md

 ## Configuring

 By default, the `Rapier3DDebugger` autoload will start the physics simulation for you.
-To get more control over when you simulate, search for `Rapier 3D` in your project settings and disable either `Run in Game` or `Show UI` under the Debug category.
+To get more control over when you simulate, search for `Rapier 3D` in your project settings and disable either `Debug in Game` or `Show UI` under the Debug category.

 Now you can call `Rapier3D.step()` from within any `_physics_process()` function, or as often as you like.
 This function advances the physics simulation by 1 step.